Collectible or 'living' games are a subset of tabletop games. They differ from standard games in two ways:

 The preparation aspect means customization- you can make it your own- which is a big reason why the genre is so popular.
 It's addicting, and people often build monster collections (here's how to store/organize your collection).
 If you're interested in an overview, here's the transcript of a five-minute talk I did on these games and their value.
 Scrye magazine was a nice resource for the myriad games that have been produced (this checklist book has a comprehensive list).
 I have many fond memories playing this genre of games.

-I group collectible and living games together, because they share the aforementioned traits.
-Living games, produced by Fantasy Flight, are similar in spirit but eliminate the blind buy/randomized aspect.
-Instead, living games are sold in known units- when you purchase [x], you know exactly what you're getting.
+Collectible and living games share most of the aforementioned traits.
+Living games, produced by Fantasy Flight, eliminate the blind buy/randomized aspect.
+Instead, living games are sold in known units—when you purchase a given release, you know exactly what you're getting.

 Speaking of Magic, I've done a number of posts on just that game and now maintain a separate blog dedicated to it: